murillo128/codec-agnostic-rtp-payload-format/codec-agnostic-rtp-payload-format.md

            +----------------------+   +----------------------+
            |   Media Transport    |   |   Media Transport    |
            +----------------------+   +----------------------+

-             Figure 1: Sender Side Concepts in the Media Chain with Application-level Media Encryption

 ```
+             Figure 1: Sender Side Concepts in the Media Chain
+             With Application-level Media Transform

 These RTP packets are sent over the wire to a receiver media chain matching the sender side, reaching the Media Depacketizer that will reconstruct the Encoded Stream before passing it to the Media Decoder.
 ```
           +----------------------+   +----------------------+
           |   Media Transport    |   |   Media Transport    |